blackbird71SR/Hello-World/README.md

 Crystal is a programming language that is still under development which aims to provide a programming experience that is “Fast as C, slick as Ruby”.

 - [x] **Cshell**

-The C shell is a command processor typically run in a text window, allowing the user to type commands
+The C shell is a command processor typically run in a text window, allowing the user to type commands.

 - [x] **D**